KrystianLis/SentenceParser/README.md

-# How to run
+# How to run Sentence Parser

 ## BackEnd

-Go to to API projec and run `dotnet run` for a api server.
+Go to to API project and run `dotnet run` for a api server.

 ## Frontend